William Henry Redmond: Jane Marie Althoff

 On April 25, 1951, Jane Marie Althoff (born August 28, 1942), 8, was found murdered shortly after midnight in a pickup truck on the grounds of a Penn-Premier Show carnival south of Philadelphia in Trainer, Pennsylvania.
 She had died from strangulation, an autopsy revealed.
 She was a schoolgirl who had joined her two brothers the day before at the carnival.
 She reportedly wandered off and was reported missing several hours before she was found.
 According to Chief County Detective Fred Jack, there was no evidence that Althoff had been molested.
 "We believe that she was enticed into the truck and killed when she screamed or started to scream for help," he said.
 Jane Marie was seen talking to Redmond at the carnival on the night she was murdered.

 The truck cab where Althoff's body was recovered had Redmond's fingerprints all over it.
 In January 1952, a warrant was issued for his arrest so that he could be questioned; however, it was never executed since he could not be found.
 Malcolm Murphy, a Pennsylvania state trooper, reopened the case in 1985.
 Redmond was apprehended at his Grand Island residence in 1988 and transported to Pennsylvania where he was charged with killing Althoff.
 Murphy located Redmond using computerised vehicle registrations and made the arrest based on a dialogue with him.

 According to Delaware County District Attorney William Ryan, Redmond ″made a statement to police inculpating himself″ with the crime after fourteen hours of intense interrogation.
 Redmond, a former Ferris wheel operator, said that he choked Jane Marie to stop her from bothering him about taking additional rides on the Ferris wheel he oversaw.
 District Court Judge George Paige ordered Redmond to be detained in a county jail without posting bond, and he scheduled a preliminary hearing for February 8, 1989.
 Redmond, however, was ultimately determined to be a non-threat due to his advanced age and health issues and was released on a $1 bail.
-Redmond passed away in 1992 at his Nebraska home while he was awaiting trial.
+Redmond died in 1992 at his Nebraska home while he was awaiting trial.
 When Murphy refused to disclose the identity of a confidential informant, Althoff's case was dropped.